francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 \textbf{KAN neuron:} \quad z_i = \sum_{j=1}^{n} \phi_{ij}(x_j)
 $$

-That's it.
-That's the fundamental difference between KANs and MLPs.
-So, as the authors emphasise, while MLPs have *fixed activations on nodes*, KANs have *learnable activations on edges*.
-To extend to layers, recall that the MLP layer is just an affine transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise
+where each activation $$\phi_{ij}$$ is a *spline*.
+Splines are basically a way of smoothly connecting a set of points by dividing the space between them into segments and fitting a polynomial to each segment.
+And that's it–that's the fundamental difference between KANs and MLPs.
+As the authors emphasise, while MLPs have *fixed activations on nodes*, KANs have *learnable activations on edges*.

+To extend to layers of neurons, recall that the MLP layer is just an affine transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise

 $$
 \textbf{MLP layer:} \quad \mathbf{z}_\ell = \phi(W_\ell \mathbf{z}_{\ell-1})